Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

-\item As mentioned before, the existence of a phase transition for the appearance of macroscopic cycles in the interchange process on the complete graph, together with convergence of the law of macroscopic cycles to the Poisson-Dirichlet distribution, is due to Schramm (\cite{Schramm:2011fk}).
+\item The existence of a phase transition for the appearance of macroscopic cycles in the interchange process on the complete graph, together with convergence of the law of macroscopic cycles to the Poisson-Dirichlet distribution, is due to Schramm (\cite{Schramm:2011fk}).
 An alternative, simpler proof of the statement that large cycles appear after $cn$ transpositions, for $c > 1/2$, was given by Berestycki (\cite{Berestycki:2011aa}).

 To the best of our knowledge, the only rigorous results concerning finite graphs other than the complete graph, all in the case $\theta = 1$, are due to Koteck\'{y}, Mi\l o\'{s} and Ueltschi (\cite{Kotecky:2016aa}) and Mi\l o\'{s} and \c{S}eng\"{u}l (\cite{milos-sengul}).
-In the first paper it is proved that on the hypercube $\{0,1\}^n$ with $N = 2^n$ vertices for any $\varepsilon > 0$ and large enough times a positive fraction of vertices is contained in cycles of length at least $N^{\frac{1}{2} - \varepsilon}$.
+In \cite{Kotecky:2016aa} it is proved that on the hypercube $\{0,1\}^n$ with $N = 2^n$ vertices for any $\varepsilon > 0$ and large enough times a positive fraction of vertices is contained in cycles of length at least $N^{\frac{1}{2} - \varepsilon}$.

-In the second paper it is proved that on the $2$-dimensional Hamming graph for $\beta > 1/2$ and any $\varepsilon >0$ asymptotically almost surely a constant fraction of vertices is contained in cycles of length at least $n^{2 - \varepsilon}$.
-In this work we obtain significantly stronger results, proving the existence of truly macroscopic cycles and also considering the case $\theta \neq 1$, which, as mentioned above, poses a considerable difficulty.
-We believe that methods we have developed can be extended to more general graphs, with some of the further research directions described below.
+In \cite{milos-sengul} it is proved that on the Hamming graph $H(2,n)$ for $\beta > 1/2$ and any $\varepsilon > 0$ asymptotically almost surely a constant fraction of vertices is contained in cycles of length at least $n^{2 - \varepsilon}$.
+In this work we build on the approach of \cite{milos-sengul} and obtain significantly stronger results, proving the existence of truly macroscopic cycles and also considering the case $\theta \neq 1$, which, as mentioned above, poses an additional difficulty.
+The techniques of \cite{milos-sengul} enabled the authors to analyze only relatively short explorations of the cyclic random walk (on a timescale of the order of $n$) and thus obtain rather crude bounds on the isoperimetry of the cycles.
+The main improvement in our work is a detailed analysis of the structure of explorations of the cyclic random walk (in particular its interactions with its history) on a long timescale, enabling us to give tight isoperimetric bounds on the cycles' spatial structure.